Geography of Anguilla: Districts

 Anguilla is divided into fourteen districts:

 Climate

 Anguilla features a tropical wet and dry climate under the Köppen climate classification.
 The island has a rather dry climate, moderated by northeast trade winds.
 Temperatures vary little throughout the year.
 Average daily maxima range from about 27 °C in December to 30 °C in July.
-Rainfall is erratic, averaging about 900 mm per year, the wettest months being September and October, and the driest February and March.
+With no mountains to slow or trap clouds, rainfall is erratic, averaging about 900 mm per year, the wettest months being September and October, and the driest February and March.
 Anguilla is vulnerable to hurricanes from June to November, peak season August to mid-October.

-The island suffered damage in 1995 from Hurricane Luis.
+The island suffered damage from Hurricane Luis in 1995, severe flooding of 1.5 to 6 m from Hurricane Lenny in 1999 and severe damage from Hurricane Irma in 2017, which remains the most powerful hurricane to hit the island.

 Vegetation

 Anguilla's coral and limestone terrain provide no subsistence possibilities for forests, woodland, pastures, crops, or arable lands.
 Its dry climate and thin soil hamper commercial agricultural development.
+In Anguilla forest cover is around 61% of the total land area, equivalent to 5,500 hectares (ha) of forest in 2020, which was unchanged from 1990.